Amazon to mandate masks for all its workers in warehouses

-Starting Monday, Amazon will requiring all of its 900,000 U.S. warehouse workers to wear masks indoors, regardless of their vaccination status.
+NEW YORK (AP) — Starting Monday, Amazon will be requiring all of its 900,000 U.S. warehouse workers to wear masks indoors, regardless of their vaccination status.

 The move follows steps by a slew of other retailers, including Walmart and Target, to mandate masks for their workers.
 In many of those cases the mandates apply to workers in locations of substantial COVID-19 transmission.